monome/docs/norns/control-clock.md

 ![](image/control_clock-images/device-management.png)
 *[figure 1: managing MIDI devices through SYSTEM > DEVICES > MIDI](image/control_clock-images/device-management.png)*

+norns can remember up to 16 MIDI previously-connected MIDI devices.
 The order of devices actually matters -- many scripts will have a parameter for `device port` or similar, where you'll need to specify which slot holds the device you want to use (control in or out).
 If you're ever unsure which is which, just check this page.

 norns will remember these devices until they're manually removed, even if they are no longer connected.
-If you have a lot of USB-MIDI devices, you'll likely need to manage these four ports over time.
+If you have more than 16 unique USB-MIDI devices you'd like to use with different norns scripts, you'll need to manage these ports over time.

 ### manage